hlmeS/REDlab-PiGate/README.md

-# pigate
+# REDlab Manoa PiGate

-Prototype code for a communications gateway.
+A simple prototype code for a communications gateway to communicate between end nodes and a database server.

+.